MrIllas/Cutscene_Manager/index.md

 ### TODO 1

-Create a new script and add a way to play it in `TestScene.cpp`.
+Create a new script and add a way to load play it in `TestScene.cpp`.

 **NOTE:** The engine has already the direction to the cutscene folder.
 All new scripts must be created there.